jtanx/fontforge/doc/sphinx/ui/dialogs/fontinfo.rst

 pointsizes would tend to have less white space around them, otherwise the letters would appear too far apart.

-:doc:`Multi-master fonts <multiplemaster>` provide one method to avoid this problem.
+:doc:`Multi-master fonts </ui/dialogs/multiplemaster>` provide one method to avoid this problem.
 This dialog provides another.
 Suppose you have a series of font-faces designed for different point-sizes.